-Come to Ours was devised and managed by a group of individual artists (Rachel Dobbs, Bryony Gillard, Christopher Green, Mark James, Hannah Jones, Beth Emily Richards and Neil Rose) who have come together to develop this special programme of events.
+Come to Ours was devised and managed by a group of individual artists (Rachel Dobbs, Bryony Gillard, Christopher Green, Mark James, Hannah Rose, Beth Emily Richards and Neil Rose) who came together to develop this special programme of events.

 To view the come to ours tumblr go to:

 Come to Ours was made up of 6 projects, including:

 A Circle presented five artists who employ performative methods within their practice.
 Bryony Gillard, Ella Golt, Leah Lovett, Beth Emily Richards and Selina Taylor explore notions of documentation, ephemera and how to show their (live) work within a gallery context by utilising sculptural props, performances to camera, relics of performances, or live works and interventions staged at intervals throughout the exhibition.